famotidine (generic name)

 What may interact with this medicine?

-What should I watch for while using this medicine?Tell your doctor or health care professional if your condition does not start to get better or if it gets worse.
-Finish the full course of tablets prescribed, even if you feel better.
+What should I watch for while using this medicine?Tell your doctor or health care professional if your condition does not start to get better or gets worse.

-Do not take with aspirin, ibuprofen or other antiinflammatory medicines.
-These can make your condition worse.
+Do not take with aspirin, ibuprofen, or other antiinflammatory medicines.
+These can aggravate your condition.

 Do not smoke cigarettes or drink alcohol.
-These cause irritation in your stomach and can increase the time it will take for ulcers to heal.
+These increase irritation in your stomach and can increase the time it will take for ulcers to heal.
 Cigarettes and alcohol can also worsen acid reflux or heartburn.

 If you get black, tarry stools or vomit up what looks like coffee grounds, call your doctor or health care professional at once.
 You may have a bleeding ulcer.